 This is the recipe from River Cottage Autumn.

 1. Clean and de-stalk the haw berries then rinse in cold water.

 2. Place in large pan with the vinegar and water and bring to boil.
 Simmer for approximately 30-45 minutes until the skins start to split.

 3. Remove from the heat and rub the mixture through a sieve, leaving largish stones and the skins behind.

 4. Return the mixture to a clean pan, add the sugar and heat gently, stirring frequently, until the sugar dissolves.

 5. Bring to the boil and cook for a further 5 -10 minutes, until the sauce reduces and becomes slightly syrupy.

 6. Season with salt and pepper to taste then pour into warm, sterilised bottles.

 To this, I have added 1/2 star anise and 7 allspice berries with the fruit, vinegar and water – a good idea.
 A pinch of granulated garlic in the final seasoning process would probably do some good as well.

 The finished product does indeed have the consistency of Chinese hoisin sauce, but tastes a lot more like wild berries (of course).
 It needs to rest a day before developing its full flavor.
-After tasting it, I think this would make a pretty good (and interesting) substitute for hoisin, and will probably work well with game dishes and as a dipp with crisp roast duck, as suggested in another blog.
+After tasting it, I think this would make a pretty good (and interesting) substitute for hoisin, and will probably work well with game dishes and as a dipp with crisp roast duck.